Tiara-la/Youtube-Views-Prediction/README.md

 Model performance is evaluated using the following metrics:

-- **Mean Absolute Error (MAE)**: Measures the average magnitude of errors in a set of predictions, without considering their direction.
+- **Root Mean Squared Error (RMSE)**: RMSE gives you an idea of how far off your model's predictions are from the actual values, with a lower RMSE indicating a better fit.
 - **R-squared (R²)**: Indicates how well the data fit the regression model.

 ## 9. Contributing 🫂